Towards Language Model Guided TLA+ Proof Automation: Language Model Guided Proof Automation

 For a given proof obligation $(\wordcontext, \wordgoal)$, the algorithm first attempts to generate an auto proof (Line 2).
 If this proof is successfully verified (Line 3), the algorithm returns it immediately.
 Otherwise, it leverages LLMs to decompose the goal into simpler sub-claims (Line 7) and verifies that these sub-claims collectively establish the original goal (Line 8).
 This verification-feedback loop continues until either a valid decomposition is found or the maximum number of retries is reached.

-Once a valid decomposition is established, the algorithm recursively applies itself to each sub-claim (Lines 14-17), constructing a hierarchical proof structure consistent with $\tlaplus$ proof conventions.
+Once a valid decomposition is established, the algorithm recursively applies itself to each sub-claim (Lines 14-20), constructing a hierarchical proof structure consistent with $\tlaplus$ proof conventions.
+If \texttt{ProveObligation} fails for any sub-claim (Lines 16-18), the entire proof attempt fails and the algorithm terminates without returning a valid proof, since all sub-claims must be discharged for the overall proof to be valid.

 This recursive approach effectively combining the strengths of both symbolic provers (for rigorous verification) and LLMs (for non-trivial claim decomposition) to automate $\tlaplus$ proof generation.

-The final proof structure is assembled in Line 18, creating a complete $\tlaplus$ proof that follows the hierarchical structure, with sub-claims serving as lemmas that collectively establish the parent claim.
+The final proof structure is assembled in Line 21, creating a complete $\tlaplus$ proof that follows the hierarchical structure, with sub-claims serving as lemmas that collectively establish the parent claim.

 In the following subsections, we delve deeper into the key components of our system, including LLM-guided claim decomposition, auto proof generation, and verification procedures.
 While developing this system, we explored various optimization techniques beyond those presented here.
-We focus on methods that demonstrated meaningful improvements in our experimental evaluation, while additional optimizations that did not yield significant benefits are documented in Appendix~\ref{appendix:techniques} for completeness.
+We focus on methods that demonstrated meaningful improvements in our experimental evaluation, while additional optimizations that did not yield significant benefits are documented \ifdefined\extendedVersion in Appendix~\ref{appendix:techniques} for completeness. \else in the Appendix of the extended version~\cite{zhou2025LMGPAarxiv}. \fi